MayankDemblaUcm/packet-analysis/README.md

-Here's the README content formatted for `README.md`:

----

 # Tracking Human Behavior Using Network Packet Headers

 This repository focuses on analyzing network traffic data to track and infer human behavior patterns.
 By leveraging packet headers and various network-level metrics, the project explores how users interact with networks and aims to uncover underlying behaviors based on network packet analysis.